 Liberty Arts’ vision is to be the heart of what will be the most popular sculpture arts destination in the South.

-Liberty Arts is a sculpture studio and casting facility whose purpose is to enrich our communities with arts experiences that inspire, empower, educate and entertain.
+Liberty Arts is a sculpture studio and foundry whose purpose is to enrich our communities with arts experiences that inspire, empower, educate and entertain.
 We

 - facilitate the creation of quality, saleable works of art

 - attract innovative and accomplished sculptors